connext/xapp-starter/README.md

 Starter kit for cross-domain apps (xApps).
 # Overview

+Connext's `xcall` is a single interface that can be used to send assets and arbitrary calldata from one chain to another.

-There are generally three types of cross-chain bridge transactions that can be executed solely through smart contract integration.
+In general, there are three types of information that can be bridged between chains.
 - Asset transfers
 - Unauthenticated calls
 - Authenticated calls

-This starter repo contains contracts that demonstrate how to use each type of transaction.
+This starter repo contains example contracts that demonstrate how these can be construted with `xcall`.

-The high level flow is as follows:
+At a high level, this is the call flow between contracts:

 <img src="documentation/assets/xcall.png" alt="drawing" width="500"/>

-## Simple Bridge
+## Simple Bridge (asset transfer)

-Simple asset transfer from Origin Chain to Destination Chain.
-Does not use calldata.

-Example use cases:
+The `SimpleBridge` transfers tokens from a user on the origin chain to a specified address on the destination domain.

+Since no calldata is involved, no target contract is needed.

+Note that when sending tokens, the user will first have to call `approve` on the ERC20 to set a spending allowance for the `SimpleBridge` contract.

+Tokens will move from the user's wallet => SimpleBridge => Connext => recipient.

+### Contracts
+- SimpleBridge.sol

+### Use cases for this pattern
 - Send funds across chains

-Contracts:
-- SimpleBridge.sol

-## Unauthenticated Call
+## Greeter (asset transfer + unauthenticated call)

+The `DestinationGreeter` contract on the destination chain has an `updateGreeting` function that changes a stored `greeting` variable.
+The `SourceGreeter` contract on the origin chain uses `xcall` to send encoded calldata for `updateGreeting`.

+To demonstrate a combination of an asset transfer and an arbitrary call in a single `xcall`, the `updateGreeting` function will require a payment to update the greeting.
+For this example, the contract will be okay with any amount greater than 0.

-Transfer funds and/or call a target contract with arbitrary calldata on the Destination Chain.
-Assuming the receiving side is an unauthenticated call, this flow is essentially the same as the simple bridge except encoded calldata is included in the `xcall`.
-The call can simply use `amount: 0` if no funds are being transferred.
+`updateGreeting` is implemented as an unauthenticated call (there are no checks to determine *who* is calling the function).
+And so, this flow is essentially the same as the simple bridge except encoded calldata is also included in the `xcall`.

-Example use cases:
-- Deposit funds into a liquidity pool on the Destination Chain
-- Execute a token Swap on the Destination Chain
-- Connecting DEX liquidity across chains in a single seamless transaction
-- Crosschain vault zaps and vault strategy management

-Contracts:
+### Contracts
 - SourceGreeter.sol
 - DestinationGreeter.sol

+### Use cases for this pattern
+- Deposit funds into a liquidity pool on the destination chain
+- Execute a token swap on the destination chain
+- Connect DEX liquidity across chains in a single seamless transaction
+- Zap into a vault from any chain

-## Authenticated Call
+## Greeter Authenticated (authenticated call)

-Like unauthenticated, call a target contract with arbitrary calldata on the Destination Chain.
-Except, the target function is authenticated which means the contract must check the origin in order to uphold authentication requirements.

-Example use cases:
+The `DestinationGreeterAuthenticated` contract now sets some permissioning constraints.
+It only allows `updateGreeting` to be called from `SourceGreeterAuthenticated`.
+In order to enforce this, the contract checks that the caller is the original sender from the origin domain.

+### Contracts
+- SourceGreeterAuthenticated.sol
+- DestinationGreeterAuthenticated.sol

+### Use cases for this pattern
 - Hold a governance vote on Origin Chain and execute the outcome of it on the Destination Chain (and other DAO operations)
 - Lock-and-mint or burn-and-mint token bridging
 - Critical protocol operations such as replicating/syncing global constants (e.g. PCV) across chains